msoe-sisyphus-sd/msoe-sis-wiki/Reports/W-W8-Status-Report.md

 ## Successes
 * Integrating volume as a feature appears to be relatively trivial and should require minimum integration with the current implementation via RMS
+* We got a response from the creator of the original algorithm we adapted with directions on how to recreate his dataset!

 ## Risk Updates
 * Audio capture on Android is really "fricken-chicken" hard